deep5050/radio-active/README.md

-h/H/help/?: Show this help message r/R/record: Record a station f/F/fav: Add station to favorite list rf/RF/recordfile: Speficy a filename for the recording.
+h/H/help/?: Show this help message r/R/record: Record a station f/F/fav: Add station to favorite list rf/RF/recordfile: Specify a filename for the recording.
 ```

 ### Bonus Tips

 1. when using `rf`: you can force the recording to be in mp3 format by adding an extension to the file name.
 Example "talk-show.mp3".
-If you dont specify any extension it should auto detect.
+If you don't specify any extension it should auto-detect.
 Example "new_show"

-2. You don't have to pass the exact option name, a portion of will also work. for example `--sea` for `--search`, `--coun` for `--country`, `--lim` for `--limit`
+2. You don't have to pass the exact option name, a portion of it will also work. for example `--sea` for `--search`, `--coun` for `--country`, `--lim` for `--limit`

 3. It's better to leave the `--filetype` as mp3 when you need to record something quickly.
-The autocodec takes a few miliseconds extra to determine the codec.
+The autocodec takes a few milliseconds extra to determine the codec.

 ### Changes